 Shelter pets come with varying degrees of veterinary history and varying degrees of documentation.
 Your local shelter should share all the history they have when it comes to vaccinations and veterinary treatment history.

-Unless your shelter has records of very recent veterinary visits that cover all of your pet’s immediate health and vaccination needs, you must take your pet to the vet within the first week of adopting them for a basic wellness exam, tests and vaccinations.
-This will get your pet up-to-date on immunizations and help you identify any undiagnosed health conditions.
+Unless your shelter has records of very recent veterinary visits that cover all of your pet’s immediate health and vaccination needs, you must take your pet to the vet within the first week of adopting them for a basic wellness exam, tests, and vaccinations.
+This will get your pet up-to-date on immunisations and help you identify any undiagnosed health conditions.

 Truth be told, you should take your pet to the vet in fairly short order even if the shelter says they have a clean bill of health.
 If nothing else, it’s an opportunity to establish a relationship between your pet and your vet, and to give your vet a copy of your pet’s health records.